· LoveMeIV Clinical Team · guides · 9 min read

 Step three: the door

 The first ninety seconds at the door are quiet.
-LoveMeIV confirms identity and intake, takes vital signs (blood pressure, heart rate, oxygen saturation), and walks through the consent specific to the service you booked.
+She confirms identity and intake, takes vital signs (blood pressure, heart rate, oxygen saturation), and walks through the consent specific to the service you booked.
 Consent is not a formality.
-For Hangover Recovery in particular — which includes ondansetron and ketorolac — the consent calls out the specific medications, the contraindications LoveMeIV screened for at intake, and the side-effect profile to watch for during and after the visit.
+For Hangover Recovery in particular — which includes ondansetron and ketorolac — the consent calls out the specific medications, the contraindications she screened for at intake, and the side-effect profile to watch for during and after the visit.
 You sign it on a tablet; a copy is emailed to you immediately and lives in your chart.

-If something at the door changes the picture — vital signs that don’t fit the intake, a fever that suggests bacterial infection, a story that points to active intoxication — LoveMeIV will say so.
-We have declined visits at the door, and we will continue to.
+If something at the door changes the picture — vital signs that don’t fit the intake, a fever that suggests bacterial infection, a story that points to active intoxication — she will say so.
+We will decline a visit at the door when that is the right call.
 A bad fit is not a sale, and trying to make it one is how mobile IV gets a reputation it doesn’t deserve.

 Step four: the line

 A new sterile catheter goes in, almost always into the back of the hand or the inside of the forearm.
-LoveMeIV uses a tourniquet, a chlorhexidine prep, and a 22 or 20 gauge angiocath depending on the drip rate the recipe calls for.
+The clinician uses a tourniquet, a chlorhexidine prep, and a 22 or 20 gauge angiocath depending on the drip rate the recipe calls for.
 Most adults feel the stick as a brief pinch followed by nothing.
 If you have hard-to-stick veins, ask at intake — we bring a vein finder and we run hot packs ahead of time to help.

-The drip runs at a rate LoveMeIV sets based on the medication.
+The drip runs at a rate the clinician sets based on the medication.
 Hydrate is fast — a liter of lactated Ringer’s plus a B12 push runs in about 30 minutes.
-Myers and Immune Boost run 45 because the magnesium is held back to avoid the warmth-flushing patients describe when it is pushed quickly.
+Myers and Immune Boost run 45 because the magnesium is held back to avoid the warmth-flushing that comes with pushing it quickly.
 Hangover Recovery also runs 45 — the ketorolac and ondansetron are run as IV pushes after the first 100 mL of fluids has cleared the line.

 You can sit, lie down, or work during the drip.
-Most patients do something low-key — read, scroll their phone, or talk through whatever is going on.
-LoveMeIV stays with you the whole time.
+Most people bring something low-key to do — read, scroll their phone, or talk through whatever is going on.
+She stays with you the whole time.
 We don’t “set the line and leave.”
 Adverse reactions to IV vitamins and minerals are rare but they happen, and when they happen they evolve fast; the right response is a clinician five feet away, not down the street with a phone.

 Step five: removal, vitals, follow-up